Helping diverse minds find shared connection.

 codependency and poor boundaries

 The term specialist should be reserved for providers who have advanced training and experience in their area of specialty.
 While I am a specialist in working with couples and family, I would not yet define myself as a specialist in neurodiversity or neurodiverse relationships.
-However, I would describe myself as someone who is competent and familiar with providing therapy to neurodiverse relationships, who is personally familiar with experiencing mixed neurotype relationships, as well as someone who is building ongoing skill and knowledge regarding this area.
+However, I would describe myself as someone who is competent and very familiar with providing therapy to neurodiverse relationships.
+I am also personally familiar with the experience of navigating mixed neurotype relationships.